aghogwarts/DisnakeWavelinkBot/Readme.md

-# Music Bot
+# Welcome

 An example music bot that is written in Disnake [Maintained discord.py Fork]

 ## Disnake
 Disnake is a maintained and updated fork of `discord.py`.
+It supports and covers everything of Discord's API.

 [Disnake Github Repo](https://github.com/DisnakeDev/disnake)

 ## Installation
+There are currently two ways to install:

-Use the package manager [pip package manager](https://pip.pypa.io/en/stable/) to install the libraries from ``requirements.txt`` file.
+Use [pip package manager](https://pip.pypa.io/en/stable/) to install the libraries from ``requirements.txt`` file.

 ```bash
 pip install -r requirements.txt